Uniform Civil Code: Points of view

+State-level initiatives towards a Uniform Civil Code

+Uttarakhand

-On 7 February 2024, The Uttarakhand Legislative Assembly passed The Uniform Civil Code of Uttarakhand Act, 2024, making Uttarakhand.
-Chief Minister Pushkar Singh Dhami describes it as a "historic moment" for the country.
-However, the law itself excluded Scheduled tribes and has faced criticism on technical grounds.
+On 7 February 2024, the Uttarakhand Legislative Assembly passed the The Uniform Civil Code of Uttarakhand Act, 2024, making Uttarakhand the first state in India after independence to enact a Uniform Civil Code.
+The Bill received the assent of the Governor of Uttarakhand on 28 February 2024, and the Code came into force on 27 January 2025 after the notification of the Uniform Civil Code Rules, 2025.
+Chief Minister Pushkar Singh Dhami described the enactment as a "historic moment" for the country.
+The Act excludes members of Scheduled tribes under Article 342 of the Constitution and has attracted criticism on constitutional and technical grounds.

+Gujarat

+In March 2026, the Gujarat Legislative Assembly passed the Gujarat Uniform Civil Code, 2026, becoming the second Indian state to enact a Uniform Civil Code after Uttarakhand.
+The legislation provides a common legal framework governing matters relating to marriage, divorce, succession, inheritance and live-in relationships.

+Assam

+On 27 May 2026, the Assam Legislative Assembly passed the Uniform Civil Code, Assam, Bill, 2026, making Assam the third state to enact a Uniform Civil Code and the first in Northeast India.
+The legislation establishes a common civil framework for matters relating to marriage, divorce, succession and live-in relationships, while exempting members of Scheduled tribes from its provisions.

+Madhya Pradesh

+In July 2026, the Madhya Pradesh Legislative Assembly passed the Madhya Pradesh Uniform Civil Code Bill, 2026, becoming the fourth state to enact a Uniform Civil Code.
+The Bill seeks to establish a uniform legal framework governing marriage, divorce, inheritance, succession and adoption, and also prohibits polygamy.

 Legal status and prospects

-UCC had been included in BJP's manifesto for the 1998 and 2019 elections, and was even proposed for introduction in the Parliament for the first time in November 2019 by Narayan Lal Panchariya.
+UCC had been included in BJP's manifesto for the 1998, 2019 and 2024 elections, and was even proposed for introduction in the Parliament for the first time in November 2019 by Narayan Lal Panchariya.
 Amid protests by other MPs, the bill was soon withdrawn for making certain amendments.
 The bill was brought for a second time by Kirodi Lal Meena in March 2020, but was not introduced again.
 As per reports which emerged in 2020, the bill's specifics are being contemplated by the BJP due to its topical differences with the RSS.

 A plea was filed in the Delhi High Court which sought establishment of a judicial commission or a high level expert committee to direct the central government to prepare a draft of UCC in three months.
 In April 2021, a request was filed to transfer the plea to the Supreme Court so that filing of more such pleas throughout various high courts doesn't bring inconsistency throughout India.
 The draft would further be published on the website for 60 days to facilitate extensive public debate and feedback.

-UCC had been included in BJP's manifesto for the 2024 Indian general election, but cannot be implemented in 18th Lok Sabha as their National Democratic Alliance lost two-thirds majority in that general election, the required majority to amend The Constitution of India.